Rhaphidophora (insect)

-Rhaphidophora is the type genus of camel crickets in the tribe Rhaphidophorini.

-The genus comprises over 100 species which can be found in India, China, Japan, Indo-China, Malesia, and Australasia.
+Rhaphidophora is the type genus of camel crickets belonging to the taxonomic tribe Rhaphidophorini.
+They can be found in India, China, Japan, Indo-China, Malesia, and Australasia.

+They are entirely wingless with flattened bodies and a convex dorsal surface.
+Their legs are relatively slender.

+Taxonomy

 Species

+This is a large genus containing over 100 described species.
 As of August 2024, the following species are accepted: